rettichschnidi/acerc11xdrv/PROTOCOL.md

 The restrictions are:

 * JFIF standard 1.01
+* resolutions between 800x480 and about 200x150 (known to work)
+* resolution of 150x150 does not work
-* 800x480 resolution
+* resolution of 854x480 should work
-* smaller resolutions work, but will clear the old picture just partially
+* Setting a bigger resolution than the file that follows actually has, creates the effect that just the middle of the screen gets updated.
+Anything around keeps the content of the old picture.
-* bigger resolutions will crash the device
+* bigger resolutions than 854x480 will crash the device
 * max filesize is about 245000 bytes